 - Performance bonuses

-Teaching Opportunities in Hong Kong
+English Teaching Jobs in Hong Kong

-While private English-teaching schools have become popular in Asia these days, teachers have several options when it comes to teaching in Hong Kong.
+While private English-teaching schools have become popular in Asia these days, teachers have several options when it comes to teaching English in Hong Kong.
 The following are the teaching opportunities for English teachers:

 Public school teachers are typically hired through the Native English Teacher (NET) scheme of the government.
 The scheme hires native English speakers to enhance the English learning environment of public elementary and secondary schools.